-Make Your Hair Grow Faster with These 9 Vitamins and Minerals, Because Healthy Strands Come from a Healthy You
+Make Your Hair Grow Faster With These Vitamins

 So you want to grow longer hair.
 Even though it's mostly just a waiting game, there are actually a number of things you can do to ensure that your hair grows at the maximum possible rate.
 Of course, there's the making sure to get regular trims so split ends don't make your hair appear as if it's not growing.
 You can also try to limit damaging habits such as chemical treatments, heat styling, and even braiding hair.
 But sometimes the most help can come from something a little more basic— your health.

 If the length you seek is just not happening, look to your daily intake of vitamins and minerals.
 Keeping a relatively healthy diet is a major player in healthy hair growth, as those nutrients are just as beneficial for your hair as they are for the rest of your body.
 But if you feel like you're just not getting all you need, try incorporating a multivitamin or individual vitamin supplement into your daily diet.
 These will provide some extra help to get more length and strength from your hair.
 If you prefer to go the natural route though, here are some of the most important vitamins and minerals for hair growth, and the foods that have them.

 Vitamin A is necessary for cell growth.
 It also helps with healthy sebum production in the scalp, which prevents strands from drying out.
 It can be found in fruits and vegetables like cantaloupe, peaches, spinach, and carrots.
 Now that's what's up, Doc.

 Biotin not only increases the density of hair but also helps produce more hair.
 It can be found in foods such as brown rice, peas, lentils, and oats.